bradsheppard/crypto-sma/README.md

 Usage
 -----
-crypto-sma is a node module for calculating the SMA (Simple Moving Average) of a crypto currency over a specified number of days.
-It also includes a function to return the delta of SMAs over differs ent intervals.
+crypto-sma is a node module for calculating the SMA (Simple Moving Average) and Bollinger Bands of a crypto currency over a specified number of days.
+This node module module uses async function, and as such, requires a version of Node.js supporting this.
-This node module depends on the cryptocompare node module and wraps much of that functionality in async functions, so callbacks and promises are not required.

 ### Methods

 ### `currentPrice()`

-Get the current list of all cryptocurrencies and the following information about each coin.
+Gets the price of the crypto currency in the specified currency.

 `currentPrice(coin, currency)`